SumanHansada/GenericComparer/README.md

 # GenericComparer
-This is a generic application to compare all types of objects
+This is a generic application to compare all types of objects.
+It is written in C#